i Germany – a UNCITRAL Model Law country

 vii Effects of time and cost in international arbitration

 The constant increase of time and costs in international arbitration during recent years, due to its 'Americanisation', has for quite some time been of major concern to its German users.
-The need for resistance is reflected in the revised DIS Rules, which now contain a provision on the efficient conduct of the proceedings48 and specific Dispute Management Rules49 which allow the parties to discuss with neutral outside help which ADR method is most suitable for their case.
+The need for resistance is reflected in the revised DIS Rules, which now contain a provision on the efficient conduct of the proceedings52 and specific Dispute Management Rules53 that allow parties to discuss with neutral outside help which ADR method is most suitable for their case.

-German chairpersons tend to follow the practice in Austrian and Swiss arbitration to ask the parties, after the exchange of briefs and documents, whether they wish the tribunal to assist them in their settlement efforts – a question, as experience shows, liked by the parties themselves and their in-house counsel.
-The tribunal will render such assistance only under the full agreement of all parties in the arbitration, thereby always seeking to ensure that its independence and impartiality is not impaired.
-Tribunals sitting under the DIS Rules 2018 shall encourage amicable settlement of the dispute or of specific issues, unless any party objects to such invitation.51
+In DIS arbitrations, it is the obligation of the tribunal to hold with the parties a case management conference at the earliest possible time and discuss, inter alia, the possibility of an amicable settlement at any appropriate moment of the proceedings.55 In consequence, German chairpersons tend to follow the practice in Austrian and Swiss arbitration of asking the parties, at the hearing after the exchange of briefs and documents, whether they wish the tribunal to assist them in their settlement efforts – a question, as experience shows, liked by the parties themselves and their in-house counsel.
+The tribunal will render such assistance only under the full agreement of all parties in the arbitration, thereby always seeking to ensure that its independence and impartiality are not impaired.56

 II THE YEAR IN REVIEW